The Whole Book in 5 Minutes

 “Well, I suppose it's also to build and maintain its hive, tend to the larvae, etc.”

-“How do you know that that is its purpose?”
+“Ok, but how do you know that that is its purpose?”

 "Look at its body.
 It has a tube protruding out of its mouth and a storage sack to collect the honey.
-It spends its whole day buzzing around the garden from flower to flower and doing its thing.
+It spends its whole day buzzing around the garden from flower to flower, doing its thing.
 Search on YouTube and you will find all kinds of videos about the life of honey bees.
 How they build their hive and maintain it, tend to the larvae, communicate with other bees and so on.
 Once you learn about all that, their purpose becomes pretty obvious.”

 “Oh, I know what you mean!
-It's pollination of course!
+It's pollination, of course!
 Everyone knows that they pollinate gardens and farms all over the world.
 You might have heard that there has been a decline in honey bee population worldwide and it is a major ecological concern.
 They say that without them the whole ecosystem could collapse!
 So keeping the ecosystem 'humming' - literally and figuratively - that’s their greater purpose, of course!”

 “Well, we don’t know if bees understand concepts like meaning, but I suppose we can try to imagine what it could be.
 So, I suppose, for a bee, a meaningful life would be something like knowing what its greater purpose is and living in complete harmony with it.
 Knowing that its work helps it and its hive and even the garden survive and thrive.
 If I was a bee, I would find that quite meaningful.”